skip to Main Content

 • Criminal Record: A conviction will likely result in a criminal record, which can have long-lasting implications, including difficulties in finding employment or housing.

-How an Assault Defense Lawyer Can Help
+How A Defense Lawyer Can Help

 Assault charges can have serious consequences, ranging from jail time and fines to long-term implications for your personal and professional life.
 A qualified defense attorney can employ various strategies to defend against these charges.